malteos/llm-datasets/docs/index.md

-# lm-datasets
+# llm-datasets

-**lm-datasets** is a collection of datasets for language model training including scripts for downloading, preprocesssing, and sampling.
+**llm-datasets** is a collection of datasets for language model training including scripts for downloading, preprocesssing, and sampling.

 - [Getting started](getting-started.md)
 - [Config files](config-files.md)